dmcgits/dmcgits.github.io/mds/ISE102/week5_notes.md

 ![](assets/week5/create_function_flow.png)

 Notice we give it a **_'parameter'_**: the details it needs to do its job.
-A parameter is just a vairable definition.
+A parameter is just a variable definition.

 #### 3: Copy paste
 Now you're stuck in an empty function!